dmalch/lambda-comparison/README.md

-lambda-comporation
+lambda-comparison
 ==================

-Comporation of LambdaJ with JDK8 Lambdas
+Comparison of LambdaJ with JDK8 Lambdas